timh1975/SoftwareEngineeringPortfolio/week12.md

 ## Code Review 1 ##

 In the branch tab in GitHub, I could see that the below feature branch was ready for review (fig 1).
-The workflow requires that a Code Review is undertaken and only merged into the development branch until approved.
+The workflow requires that a Code Review is undertaken and only merged into the development branch once approved.
 This is to ensure code quality is applied to the pull request.
 Often, I have noticed that merge requests have merge conflicts as discussed below.

 ![](images/week12-review1-ready.png "")